-- (a) There shall be a Research Convenor who shall: - (i) in association with the Dean of Graduates, the Secretary of the Harmsworth Trust and other Fellows, co-ordinate interdisciplinary research activities involving Fellows and graduate students, such as periodic meetings of the College's interdisciplinary discussion groups, SCR/MCR talks, Governing Body research talks and tours of research facilities; - (ii) in liaison with the Senior Tutor and Secretary of the Harmsworth Trust, act as mentor to the Early Career Researchers; and - (iii) liaise with the Web & Media Officer about the presentation of research by Fellows on the College website.

-- (b) The Research Convenor shall be ex officio a member of the Research Committee and shall report to the Research Committee annually in Trinity Term on that year's activities. - (c) The Research Convenor shall receive a stipend determined from time to time by the Governing Body.
+- (a) There shall be a Research Convenor who shall: - (i) in association with the Dean of Graduates, the Secretary of the Harmsworth Trust and other Fellows, co-ordinate interdisciplinary research activities involving Fellows and graduate students, such as periodic meetings of the College's interdisciplinary discussion groups, SCR/MCR talks, Governing Body research talks and tours of research facilities; - (ii) in liaison with the Senior Tutor and Secretary of the Harmsworth Trust, act as mentor to the Early Career Researchers; - (iii) liaise with the Web & Media Officer about the presentation of research by Fellows on the College website; and - (iv) co-ordinate the process of selecting those to be recommended by the Fellowship and Appointments Committee for election as Ordinary Visiting Research Fellows by chairing and convening the selection panel. - (b) The Research Convenor shall report in writing to the Fellowship and Appointments Committee annually in Michaelmas Term on the previous year's activities. - (c) The Research Convenor shall receive a stipend determined from time to time by the Governing Body.